 The influx of immigrants settled in this area of Norwood due to the many jobs that were available in the many mills, tanneries, and presses in Norwood.
 Within walking distance of their homes was the George H. Morrill ink works on Pleasant Street.
 Mr. Morrill relocated his ink works to Norwood in 1856, which grew to become the second largest ink works in the United States.
 In 1818, George Bird opened his paper mill on Pleasant Street in Walpole.
 The Bird family later opened a roofing plant in Norwood adjacent to the paper mill and soon added flooring and many other goods.
 The Norwood Press and Plimpton Press, along with the Winslow & Smith tanneries, and the rail yard on Lenox Street, provided ample opportunities for employment.
 Chain immigration provided men and women to work in these industries.

-Small mercantile and groceries that served the community also provided income and employment for many of the residents of the South Norwood.
-The neighborhood was populated by immigrants and diverse ethnic groups with each group having their own markets, and gathering places and houses of worship.
+Small mercantile and groceries that served the community also provided income and employment for many of the residents of South Norwood.
+The neighborhood was populated by immigrants and diverse ethnic groups with each group having its own markets, gathering places, and houses of worship.
 Many of these nationalities had their own cooperatives. #1057 Washington St was the Polish Cooperative and further down on the opposite side of Washington St. at #1108 was the Lithuanian Cooperative.
-It should be noted that the Polish operated shops on one side of Washington and the Lithuanians operated shops on the other side!
+It should be noted that the Polish-operated shops on one side of Washington and the Lithuanian-operated shops on the other side!
 This simple fact illustrates how these two groups felt about each other.
-An animosity that created a schism that effected how this neighborhood grew.
+An animosity that created a schism that affected how this neighborhood grew.

-Over the 120 years since South Norwood was settled it has been home to many people and small business.
+Over the 120 years since South Norwood was settled, it has been home to many people and small businesses.
 Over time, the storefronts have changed hands, and organizations and businesses have come and gone.
-This changing street-scape illustrates how South Norwood grew to become a tight-knit community that still remains today.
+This changing street-scape illustrates how South Norwood grew to become a tight-knit community that remains today.

 Oolah Avenue to St. James Avenue